Directory Connector

 Active Directory component

-FoxIDs includes an IIS-deployable Active Directory Directory Connector component.
+FoxIDs includes an IIS-deployable Directory Connector for Active Directory component.
 The component implements the Directory Connector API for one AD/LDAP domain and can validate passwords, change passwords, set passwords, return configured AD attributes as claims, and return configured nested AD group memberships as claims.

 Configure